For as long as I can remember, I’ve loved astronomy.

 If you live in the northern hemisphere, have your child go out each week and face the south.
 If you live in the southern hemisphere, have your child go out each week and face the north.
 Using drawing paper, have them draw the constellations they can see.
 Have them note on their paper where the meridian is using a dashed line.

-If they go out the same time of night once a week, they will observe how the constellations slowly shift positions through the sky.
+If they go out at the same time of night once a week, they will observe how the constellations slowly shift positions through the sky.

 b.
 Pole Observation:

-The north pole of the earth points to the the star Polaris (at the end of the handle of the Little Dipper), and the south pole points to a constellation called the Southern Cross.
+The north pole of the earth points to the star Polaris (at the end of the handle of the Little Dipper), and the south pole points to a constellation called the Southern Cross.
 The objects at the polls stand still in the sky throughout the night while the other objects revolve around it throughout the night.

 If you live in the northern hemisphere, have your child find Polaris, and if you live in the southern hemisphere, have your child find the Southern Cross.
 One evening, have your child go out an hour after it gets dark and draw the constellations they see around the pole.
 Then have them go out an hour later and draw it again.
 Then have them get up about an hour before sunrise and do the same thing.
 Have your child compare the drawings so they begin to see how the constellations move through the sky.